tiago123456789/zap-easy/README.md

 ![architecture the project](https://github.com/tiago123456789/zap-easy/blob/feature/create-documentation/database.drawio.png "Architecture the project")

-**OBSERVATION:** the current structure of database, but can be changed
+**OBSERVATION:** the current structure of database, but can be change.

 Warning:
 ----------